Beuth-Erdelt/DBMS-Benchmarker/paper.md

 ## GUI - Dashboard

-The package includes a dashboard helping in interactive evaluation of experiment results.
+The package includes a dashboard that helps in interactive evaluation of experiment results.
-It shows predefined plots of various types, that can be customized and filtered by DBMS configuration and query.
+It shows predefined plots of various types, which can be customized and filtered by DBMS configuration and query.

 ![screenshot of dashboard.\label{fig:dashboard}](docs/dashboard.png){ width=1440}